executors/executors/wording.md

 | `bulk_guarantee_t::sequenced_t` | `bulk_guarantee_t::sequenced` | Execution agents within the same bulk execution may not be parallelized. |
 | `bulk_guarantee_t::parallel_t` | `bulk_guarantee_t::parallel` | Execution agents within the same bulk execution may be parallelized. |

-Execution agents created by executors with the `bulk_guarantee_t::unsequenced_t` property may execute in an unordered fashion.
+Execution agents associated with the `bulk_guarantee_t::unsequenced_t` property may run the callable object in an unordered fashion.
 Any such agents executing in the same thread of execution are unsequenced with respect to each other. [*Note:* This means that multiple execution agents may be interleaved on a single thread of execution, which overrides the usual guarantee from [intro.execution] that function executions do not interleave with one another. *--end note*]

-Execution agents created by executors with the `bulk_guarantee_t::sequenced_t` property execute in sequence in lexicographic order of their indices.
+Execution agents associated with the `bulk_guarantee_t::sequenced_t` property run the callable object in sequence in lexicographic order of their indices.

-Execution agents created by executors with the `bulk_guarantee_t::parallel_t` property execute with a parallel forward progress guarantee.
+Execution agents associated with the `bulk_guarantee_t::parallel_t` property run the callable object with a parallel forward progress guarantee.
 Any such agents executing in the same thread of execution are indeterminately sequenced with respect to each other. [*Note:* It is the caller's responsibility to ensure that the invocation does not introduce data races or deadlocks. *--end note*]

 [*Editorial note:* The descriptions of these properties were ported from [algorithms.parallel.user].
 The intention is that a future standard will specify execution policy behavior in terms of the fundamental properties of their associated executors.
 We did not include the accompanying code examples from [algorithms.parallel.user] because the examples seem easier to understand when illustrated by `std::for_each`. *--end editorial note*]